Q: What is the NCCP?

 Q: I took NCCP courses while I was coaching another sport.
 Are these transferable to hockey?

 A: Yes.
 NCCP courses are global to your profile with the Coaching Association of Canada (CAC).
 Most certifications require coaches to take sport-specific training as well as multi-sport training.
 Once you have completed the multi-sport training and evaluation you can apply those modules toward certification in any sport.
-Please visit Hockey Canada’s NCCP Levels and Requirements page for more certification pathway information.
+Please visit the NCCP Levels and Requirements page for more certification pathway information.

 Q: What is The Locker?

-A: The Locker is an online database of Canadian coaches developed by CAC.
+A: The Locker is an online database of Canadian coaches developed by the CAC.
 The Locker supports the efforts of Canadian hockey coaches undergoing training and/or certification education by allowing them to track their progress and guide their development.

-Maintenance of certification and Professional Development (PD) points are tracked on a coach’s public transcript in The Locker and will update the Hockey Canada Registry (HCR) profile when Certified status is renewed.
+Maintenance of certification and professional development (PD) points are tracked on a coach’s public transcript in The Locker and will update the Hockey Canada Registry (HCR) profile when Certified status is renewed.

 Following completion of your first clinic, you are provided with an NCCP number and a username/password for your own account with The Locker.
 Once you have an account, you can access your profile to view/update personal information and find coaching records and printable transcripts.

-If, for some reason, you do not receive a confirmation email, or you need to request an NCCP number, please send an email to [email protected] and include the following information:
+If, for some reason, you do not receive a confirmation email or you need to request an NCCP number, please send an email to [email protected] and include the following information:

 Q: Why do coaches need to access their Locker profile?

 A: The Locker tracks a coach’s participation as well as their final status (Trained or Certified).
 The Locker tracks all requirements that a coach needs for certification and allows them to see what elements need to be completed for certification.